Layr-Labs/eigenda/docs/design/assignment.md

 ### 3. Minimizes encoding complexity

 The system should minimize coding and verification computational complexity for both the disperser and operators.
-The computational complexity roughly scales with the number of chunks (or more specifcally, inversely with the chunk size) [clarification required].
+The computational complexity roughly scales with the number of chunks (or more specifically, inversely with the chunk size) [clarification required].
 Thus, the system should minimize the number of chunks, subject to requirements 1 and 2.

 ## Proposed solution